500+ Best Vampire Names and Ideas for Your Characters

 Try our vampire name generator →

-A curated collection of 100+ aristocratic vampire names, drawing from Eastern European nobility, Gothic literature, and centuries of vampire mythology.
+A curated collection of 500+ aristocratic vampire names, drawing from Gothic literature, Eastern European nobility, modern urban fantasy, and centuries of vampire mythology.

 The Dark Allure of Vampires: Immortal Beings Through History